jonfernq/Learning/Algorithms/SelectionSort2/README.md

 ### Advantages & Disadvantages: Uses and Real-Time Applications

-To summarize, the uses and real-time applications of selection sort are limited because it has time complexity of O(n^2) in the worst, average, and best cases, so it is not efficient for large datasets.
-There are more efficient sorting algorithms such as merge sort, quicksort, and heapsort that are preferred for larger datasets.
+The uses and real-time applications of selection sort are limited because it has time complexity of O(n^2) in the worst, average, and best cases, so it is not efficient for large datasets.
+There are more efficient sorting algorithms such as merge sort, quicksort, and heapsort, that are preferred for larger datasets.

 However, there are worse algorithms such as random shuffling until a sorted list is encountered, known as 'bogosort', with average time complexity of  O(nXn!).
 Even bubble sort is better than selection sort since it has O(n) best time complexity.